eivindmoholdt/Master-Code/README.md

 ### Datasets
 Unzip the dataset zips in Datasets folder into corresponding folders for DALl-E 2 and SD.

+#### Important!
+The COSMOS dataset is not public.
+If you want to test our approach, visit https://detecting-cheapfakes.github.io/ or fill out [this form]{https://docs.google.com/forms/d/e/1FAIpQLSf7rZ1-UX419nXqCp2NldekqVNJcS2W9A3jL7MTKhom41p0eg/viewform} to get access.
+See the COSMOS github for more information.

-JSON files contains the mapping between the generated images, original and modified captions, original image path and labels:
+In order to map the generated images to the original images and the captions, we create a JSON file that contains the mapping between the generated images, original and modified captions, original image path and labels.
+After downloading the COSMOS dataset, run the scripts DALLEjson.py and SDjson.py in order to generate the JSON files to map the generated images.
+The JSON files will be in the structure as below:

 ```json
 {
   "img_local_path": "<img_path>",